EddyBeaupre/MapTileDownloader/README.md

+> [!WARNING]
+> Please note that downloading map tiles without using the API may violate the map service's terms of use.

 # Satellite Imagery Downloader

 A Python program that downloads a rectangular map region by its geographic coordinates and saves it as a PNG image.
 It works by downloading map tiles at a given zoom level and cropping border tiles to fit the region.